Loom and Leaf Memory Foam Mattress Review

 To summarize, here are the things we like the most compared to the competitors:

-- Loom and Leaf is built in the USA with plant-based foams, it’s wrapped in an organic cotton cover with a natural thistle flame retardant.
-It’s a very eco-responsible and luxurious memory foam mattress
+- The Loom and Leaf mattresses are built in the USA with plant-based convoluted gel memory foam.
+It is wrapped in an organic cotton cover with a natural thistle flame retardant.
+The premium memory foam material is eco-responsible and luxurious at the same time

-- Unlike memory foam mattresses in stores, you have a 180-day trial
+- Unlike most beds with memory foam comfort layers sold today, with the Loom and Leaf mattress, you have a 180-day trial

-- Also the returns and refunds are transparent and uncomplicated
+- The returns and refunds are transparent and uncomplicated

 - Loom and Leaf does NOT collect sales tax